 As a woman of color who has reported globally, my multicultural perspective grants me access to underrepresented communities everywhere I live.
-Over nearly a decade, I’ve written about marginalized communities and subcultures for a range of publications including YES!
+Over nearly a decade, I’ve written breaking news, features and investigations for a range of publications including YES!
 Magazine, The Associated Press, TIME, The Christian Science Monitor, NPR, Time Out, Seattle Weekly, SF Weekly, SF Business Times and many others.

 My reporting has taken me to such disparate places as the homes of migrant families in the outskirts of Beijing, day centers for developmentally disabled people in California, and a Seattle mobile home park where 200 Latinx residents were at risk of eviction.
 I’m a deeply curious person with a knack for incorporating intricate details into my articles.

 When I’m not typing away, you can catch me hiking in the Cascades, doing yoga, performing improv comedy and exploring quirky towns in the Pacific Northwest.